 Once the strategy and foundation are complete, your inbound marketing agency will move to a stage of continuous improvement and growth.
-Many inbound agencies, like Equinet, have adopted an Agile Scrum approach to implementing inbound, working towards weekly, monthly and quarterly targets to meet your manufacturing companies annual goals and objectives.
-Each month your Agile agency will commit to delivering a set amount of points, not hours to produce the work needed to meet goals and timelines.
+Many inbound agencies, like Equinet, have adopted an Agile Scrum approach to implementing inbound, working towards weekly, monthly and quarterly targets to meet your manufacturing companies' annual goals and objectives.
+Each month your Agile agency will commit to delivering a set amount of points, not hours, to produce the work needed to meet goals and timelines.
 This means that you never pay for inefficiencies by your agency as no matter how much time it has taken to complete a piece of work, the points remain the same.

-Empowering your Sales Team
+Empowering your sales team

 Not only will inbound deliver more leads to your sales team, but the lead quality will also be higher.
-An inbound lead is better informed about your products, so how your sales team deal with them needs to adapt.
+An inbound lead is better informed about your products, so how your sales team deal with their needs to adapt.

 As traditional sales techniques get harder to deliver on and buyer behaviour continues to change, sales reps can often feel disheartened they are not closing the same level of business they used to.
 Implementing sales enablement can redress the balance and empower sales with the tools and techniques to deal with this new reality.
-Your inbound marketing agency can conduct a review of your sales process and align it with your overall goals and objectives; create the collateral: case studies or product demonstration presentations, for example, to support your sales team.
+Your inbound marketing agency can review your sales process and align it with your overall goals and objectives; create the collateral: case studies or product demonstration presentations, for example, to support your sales team.

 Sales and Marketing Data

-Your inbound marketing agency can use analytic tools to measure: website traffic, user intent, click-through rates, conversion rates and bounce rates.
-Combined with sales data such as activity per sales rep, the number of demos delivered v orders received; new customers won or lost; they can generate powerful, meaningful reports on a monthly, quarterly, annual basis.
+Your inbound marketing agency can use analytic tools to measure: website traffic, user intent, click-through rates, conversion and bounce rates.
+Combined with sales data such as activity per sales rep, the number of demos delivered v orders received; new customers won or lost; they can generate powerful, meaningful reports on a monthly, quarterly, or annual basis.